David Vanterpool: Coaching career

-After finishing his basketball playing career with CSKA Moscow, Vanterpool became an assistant basketball coach with the same team, and worked in that capacity for three years.
+After finishing his basketball playing career with CSKA Moscow, Vanterpool became an assistant basketball coach with the same team in 2008, and worked in that capacity for one season.
 In 2010, he was hired as director of player personnel by the Oklahoma City Thunder.

 On August 17, 2012, Vanterpool was named as an assistant coach of the NBA's Portland Trail Blazers.
 Vanterpool would go on to play a significant part in the development of Trailblazers' stars Damian Lillard and C. J. McCollum.
 Lillard would credit Vanterpool specifically with helping him develop leadership skills.

 In July 2013, he interviewed for the head coaching vacancy for the Philadelphia 76ers.

 On June 2, 2015, Vanterpool and Jim Boylen were named to the coaching staff of the senior men's Canadian national team.
 Also in June 2015, he interviewed for the head coaching vacancy for the Denver Nuggets.

 In May 2016, he interviewed for the head coaching vacancy for the Orlando Magic.
 He interviewed again for the same job in April 2018.

 In May 2019, he interviewed for the head coaching vacancy for the Cleveland Cavaliers.

 On June 19, 2019, he was hired by the Minnesota Timberwolves, as an associate head coach to Ryan Saunders.

 In October 2020, he interviewed for the head coaching vacancy for the Houston Rockets.
 At the time, two of his most prominent former players with the Trailblazers, McCollum and the All-Star Lillard, both endorsed him as a future head coaching candidate.

 On February 21, 2021, the Timberwolves hired Toronto Raptors assistant coach Chris Finch as their head coach and chose not to interview Vanterpool as part of their hiring process.

 On July 9, 2021, Vanterpool was hired as assistant coach by the Brooklyn Nets.

 On January 20, 2022, Vanterpool was fined $10,000 and the Nets $25,000 by the NBA for interfering during live play by blocking a pass against the Washington Wizards in a January 19 game.